ABID-KS/HAZAMA-Thermal-Mod-for-Snapdragon-660/README.md

 - Add thermal MSM tweak
 - Add thermal atd service

-## Support on Magisk V21+
+## Support on Magisk v21+

 ## How to use
 - Must root with Magisk
-- Flash Module magisk Thermal Mod on magisk manager
+- Flash Module magisk Thermal Mod on Magisk Manager
 - And enjoyyy